All Guides

 Expat Life in Mazatlan: What It's Really Like (2026)

-Most people who move to Mazatlan are surprised by how quickly they meet people.
-It's a different dynamic than Puerto Vallarta's sometimes-insular expat scene or Mexico City's massive, anonymous one — Mazatlan's community is large enough to have real infrastructure, but small enough that you actually know people.
+Most people who move to Mazatlan are surprised by how fast they meet people.
+It's a different dynamic than Puerto Vallarta's sometimes-insular expat scene or Mexico City's massive, anonymous one.
+Mazatlan's community is big enough to have real infrastructure but small enough that you actually know people.
+I've seen newcomers go from knowing nobody to having a regular social circle in a few weeks.

 Here's what daily life actually looks like.